Bridging Model Reference Adaptive Control and Data Informativity: MRAC with Online Informative Data

 with $ A_{\rm m} $ the Hurwitz state matrix of the reference model, $ B_{\rm s} $ the control matrix of the system, $ \psi $ measured signals, and $ \tilde{\Lambda} $ a parameter estimation error.
 In this paper, we have proposed a \textit{discrete-time} MRAC method.
 Although a direct comparison to the state-of-the-art is thus not possible, some considerations can still be made based on the analogy between the error dynamics in \eqref{e} and \eqref{ec}.
 To this end, note that all state-of-the-art solutions with the exception of \cite{roy2017combined} require the input matrix $ B_{\rm s} $ to be known, which is not required in the MRAC method in the current paper.
 The estimation of $B_{\rm s}$ in \cite{roy2017combined} leveraged the concept of \textit{initial excitation} to relax the classical persistence of excitation conditions.
 When written in discrete time, initial excitation requires the existence of $ T\in\mathbb{N} $ and $ \delta>0 $ such that

 Clearly, \eqref{ie} implies that the data

 satisfy the full rank condition \eqref{frc}.
 Thus, from Lemma \ref{LDISI}, we conclude that the requirements imposed on collected data by initial excitation are such that $ (A_{\rm s},B_{\rm s}) $ can be uniquely identified.
 Such an observation further illustrates the significance of Proposition \ref{TMC} and Theorem \ref{TBm}.
 Similar to \cite{roy2017combined}, let us assume that the matching equations \eqref{mc} have a solution and $ p=m $.
 From Proposition \ref{TMC}, we know that \eqref{ie} implies data informativity for model reference control.
 However, when $ B_{\rm m} $ does not have full column rank, Theorem \ref{TBm} implies that the initial excitation \eqref{ie} is sufficient but not necessary to solve the model reference control problem.
 This means that initial excitation imposes stronger conditions on collected data, not required in the proposed MRAC approach.
+Indeed, adaptive approaches based on initial excitation or other relaxed excitation conditions \cite{lavretsky2009combined,chowdhary2010concurrent,chowdhary2013concurrent,cho2017composite,lee2019concurrent,roy2017combined} only prove the sufficiency of such conditions for converging to a solution of the matching equations.
+In comparison to these works, the contribution of this paper is to establish necessary and sufficient conditions for converging to a solution of the matching equations.

+The works \cite{kogan1994locally,kogan1996locally} study least squares estimation of the system parameters in the absence of persistence of excitation.
+These works show that, in this case, the parameters do not necessarily converge to the true system parameters.
+However, the closed-loop system matrix may converge to a reference matrix.
+The latter convergence, however, is not always guaranteed and depends on the quality of the data, which was not discussed in \cite{kogan1994locally,kogan1996locally}.
+In comparison to these works, the contribution of this paper is to highlight the required conditions on the closed-loop data under which the adaptive gains converge to a solution of the matching equations.

-Let us finally note that most approaches \cite{tao2014multivariable,lavretsky2009combined,chowdhary2010concurrent,chowdhary2013concurrent,cho2017composite,roy2017combined,lee2019concurrent,katiyar2022initial} in the multi-variable MRAC literature require $ B_{\rm s} $ to have full column rank, which in turns guarantees a unique solution $ (K,L) $ of the matching equations \eqref{mc}.
+Let us finally note that most approaches \cite{lavretsky2009combined,chowdhary2010concurrent,chowdhary2013concurrent,cho2017composite,roy2017combined,lee2019concurrent} in the multi-variable MRAC literature require $ B_{\rm s} $ to have full column rank, which in turns guarantees a unique solution $ (K,L) $ of the matching equations \eqref{mc} \cite{tao2014multivariable}.
 This is not required in the proposed MRAC method, which remains valid even when an infinite number of solutions of the matching equations \eqref{mc} exist.
 This will be illustrated in the numerical example in the next section.